 Worship services are a vital part of the devotional life of students, faculty, and staff.
 Attendance reflects a desire for an even deeper relationship with God in companionship with partners in the seminary community.
-Attendance at these services is voluntary.
-However, reasonable regularity in participation in worship is "indeed right, our duty and our joy."

-We worship in Christ Chapel regularly throughout the fall and spring semesters and during the summer Greek session.
-Special services and spiritual formation opportunities, including Evening Prayer, Contemplative Prayer, Labyrinth Walks, and others are scheduled throughout the year and are announced by the Campus Pastor's office.
+We worship in Christ Chapel regularly throughout the fall and spring semesters.
+Special services and spiritual formation opportunities are scheduled throughout the year.